Surround yourself with really good people. I think that’s an important thing. Because the people you surround yourself are a reflection of you.

 – Aaron Rodgers

-By the time the 2017 State election had been announced it really was a matter of standing up against the two major parties with a few good people, to try to make a difference.
+By the time the 2017 State election had been announced it really was a matter of standing up against the two major parties with a few good people.
 This was as much the case locally as it was at the state level,

 At the state level there were some decent people standing as Independents, including Hetty Johnson (the founder and CEO of Bravehearts) Mick Kosenko and Rick Flori.